Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

 ```

 To start the frontend on your localhost, run `npm run start`.
 This will initialize the frontend application on `localhost:3000`.
-Keep the frontend running in the background and open `localhost:3000` in your browser to see the changes real-time every time you change the source code.
+Keep the frontend running in the background and open `localhost:3000` in your browser to see the changes in real-time every time you change the source code.

 Add a list with the fetched products.